hugobur/hugobur/README.md

 - 👋 Hi, I’m @hugobur
-- 👀 I’m interested in F1
+- 👀 I’m interested in vehicle dynamics and simulation
-- 🌱 I’m currently learning Automotive Engineering
+- 🌱 I’m currently studying MEng Automotive Engineering.
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me - email.

 <!---